giok57/lazoooSplash/README.md

 ```

 * To change the appearance of informational and error pages which may
-  occasionally be served by nodogsplash, edit the infoskel file:
+  occasionally be served by LazoooSplash, edit the infoskel file:

   ```/etc/nodogsplash/htdocs/infoskel.html ```